 Can I receive a certificate of participation/attendance?

 For those health care providers in disciplines not listed above, a general statement of participation is available for you to use to negotiate CEs with your state occupational board.
 To qualify for a general statement of (attendance), you must register to participate in the summit and for any sessions you plan to attend no later than 10:30 a.m.
 (PT) on Sept.
 21, 2017.

 Will I be able to network with presenters and other attendees?

 Attendees of a physical conference often need to scour exhibition rooms and corridors searching for nametags and tracking down industry leaders with whom they want to speak.
 Because the 2017 DCoE Summit is a totally virtual conference, these physical barriers are stripped away.
 Attendees have immediate access to fellow attendees, as well as presenters and virtual exhibitors, with just a few clicks of the mouse.

 Time for Q&A is included in the time scheduled for each session.
 Presenters will address as many questions as time allows; however, it is possible that time will expire before every question is asked and/or answered.
 If time expires before the presenter gets to your question, you may contact the DCoE Summit Planning Team at email@example.com with your question (s).
 Please include the session number and name in the subject line of your email and your question in the body of your email.
 As a courtesy, we will forward your question to the presenter after the conference.
 Note: We cannot guarantee that presenters will respond to emailed questions nor can we endorse responses made by presenters.

 Whom do I contact because I am having difficulty with my Professional Education Services Group (PESG) user account?

 Please contact the PESG Support Desk at firstname.lastname@example.org.

 My question is not listed here.
 Whom do I contact?

-If you have questions not addressed here, please contact email@example.com for assistance.
+If you have questions not addressed here, please contact our Summit Planning Team at email@example.com for assistance.
 Thank you!